xsf/xeps/docs/TRIAGING.md

     sense (an example is updating multiple XEPs which belong together, such as the MIX family).

-4. Is the XEP **not** in Experimental state?
+4. Is the XEP **not** in Experimental or Deferred state?

-    Changes to Non—Experimental XEPs need approval by the approving body as defined in the XEP file itself.
+    Changes to Non—Experimental or non-Deferred XEPs need approval by the approving body as defined in the XEP file itself.

     1. Add the [Needs Council]/[Needs Board] label.
 To know which, check the `<approver/>` of the XEPs.
 If the touched XEPs have different approvers